 Self-assessments/self-reflections are required to be completed at minimum four times per year.
-Residents complete an entering interests form and an objective-based self-evaluation at the beginning of the residency year, then complete self-reflections as part of the IM II, III & IV learning experiences.
+Residents complete an entering interests form at the beginning of the residency year, then complete self-reflections at the end of quarters 2, 3, & 4.
 These self-reflections are designed to allow the resident to honestly and candidly review their performance to date, and to self-identify areas for improvement.